What are hormones?

 - Sexual functions and reproductive growth of an individual.

 - Cognitive functions and alters mood.

 - Maintenance of body temperature and thirst.

 Secretion of hormones is controlled by the endocrine system of the body.
 The endocrine system is ductless hence the hormones are directly secreted into the blood rather than ducts.
-The major endocrine glands in the body include pituitary gland, pineal gland, thymus, thyroid, pancreas, testes, and ovaries.
-These organs actually secrete very small amount of it but even this small amount is sufficient to bring about a significant visible change in the human body.
+The major endocrine glands in the body include the pituitary gland, pineal gland, thymus, thyroid, pancreas, testes, and ovaries.
+These organs actually secrete a very small amount of it but even this small amount is sufficient to bring about a significant visible change in the human body.

 Hormonal imbalance causes diseases, it can result in a case of excess or deficiency of any hormone.
 Hence a proper balance is to be maintained for a healthy body.

 Hormonal disorders are a result of hormonal imbalance.
 These disorders are diagnosed in laboratories and by clinical appearance and features.
 Body fluids such as blood, urine, and saliva are tested to check for any hormonal abnormalities.
-In case a person is suffering from a hormonal deficiency, a synthetic hormone therapy can be used to restore the balance.
+In case a person is suffering from a hormonal deficiency, synthetic hormone therapy can be used to restore the balance.
 Whereas for cases in which there is an excess production of hormones, medication is prescribed to curb the effect and sustain normal functioning.